ZerdBG3/RAW/Features.md

   - _The reasoning for this is to avoid benefiting from bonuses (like AC from shields, or Spells from weapons) while using the other set_
 * Upon equipping a melee weapon or a shield, both ranged weapon slots are unequipped.
 Upon equipping a ranged weapon, both melee weapon slots are unequipped
   - _Due to the change to equip cost mentioned on [Global Changes](https://github.com/ZerdBG3/RAW/blob/main/Features.md#global-changes), you can always equip one weapon per turn for free, allowing you to switch "sets" without necessarily spending an action_
+* _One useful tip is to place your commonly used weapons on the hotbar (drag it from your inventory to your hotbar) to make switching sets easier.
+That way, you don't need to keep on finding your weapons on your inventory every time_

 ## Weapon Spells ⚙️ `weaponSpells`
 * Removes weapon abilities (like Cleave, Smash and Pin Down) from all weapons